In-Context Compositional Q-Learning for Offline Reinforcement Learning: Methodology

-\end{definition}} \qs{In the rest of this paper, we will ignore $\Bar{d}$ in the notation of $\Omega_s^{(d,\Bar{d})}$ in \cref{eq:local_trans}, since the condition $\norm{\Bar{s}' - \Bar{s}}_2^2 \leq \Bar{d}^2$ for some $\Bar{d}>0$ can be easily held in real continuous problems.
-We will use $\Omega_s^d$ to represent $\Omega_s^{(d,\Bar{d})}$ instead.} \qs{The local $Q$-function defined in \Cref{eq:local_q} is a local formalization for the general linear $Q$-function approximation, which has been widely used in previous research \citep{pmlr-v167-yin22a,Du2019IsAG,Poupart2002PiecewiseLV,Parr2008AnAO}.
-We assume that for each local domain $\Omega_s^d$, the local $Q$-function should have its own state-dependent local structure.
-This has been examined both theoretically and practically to give a better $Q$-function approximation and show great performances in complex tasks (see more details about related work in \Cref{apx:other_work}).}
+\end{definition}} \qs{In the remainder of this paper, we omit $\Bar{d}$ from the notation of $\Omega_s^{(d,\Bar{d})}$ in \Cref{eq:local_trans}, because the condition $\norm{\Bar{s}' - \Bar{s}}_2^2 \leq \Bar{d}^2$ for some $\Bar{d}>0$ can be readily satisfied in continuous domains.
+We use $\Omega_s^d$ to denote $\Omega_s^{(d,\Bar{d})}$ instead.} \qs{The local $Q$-function defined in \Cref{eq:local_q} can be viewed as a localized formulation of general linear $Q$-function approximation, which has been widely used in prior work \citep{pmlr-v167-yin22a,Du2019IsAG,Poupart2002PiecewiseLV,Parr2008AnAO}.
+We assume that each local domain $\Omega_s^d$ admits its own state-dependent local structure.
+This perspective has been studied both theoretically and empirically and has been shown to yield improved $Q$-function approximation and strong performance on complex tasks; see \Cref{apx:other_work} for additional discussion.} \rebuttal{In practice, the radius $d$ is not directly tunable: it depends on the underlying density and geometry of the dataset and is unknown to the algorithm.
+Therefore, we adopt a retrieval mechanism with size parameter $k$ to control locality in practice.}